 This is why our equally stupid outsourced devs had been “delivering” this project for 2 years, yet nothing works.
 The secret is that these outsourced devs only did demo with mocked back-end.
 I just can’t fathom the stupidity of every one of them here.

-Even the incompenent devs knew that the business employees were idiots.
+Even the incompenent KBTG devs thought that the business employees were idiots.

-KBTG advertises itself as “Thailand and ASEAN leading tech company”.
+KBTG advertises itself as “ASEAN’s leading tech company”.

 The CEO usually brags about how KBTG is so great, full of talents (going so far as to say everyone working here is top talent).